 Imagine living paycheck to paycheck and balancing which bills you’ll pay now, and which bills you’ll incur a late fee for because there isn’t enough money to go around.
 Payday is slightly out of sync with your bills.
-And, suddenly your financial burdens consume your thoughts.
-This scenario is far too common.
+Suddenly, your financial burdens consume your thoughts.

 It turns out, financial stresses are very common in the workplace.
 According to the 2023 PWC Employee Financial Wellness Survey, financially stressed employees are twice as likely to look for a new job.1 Financial stress may be more common than you think:

 - Ninety percent of Americans say their financial considerations have an impact on their overall stress levels.2

 - Almost half of Gen Zs (46%) and Millennials (47%) live paycheck to paycheck and worry they won’t be able to cover their expenses.3

 If your employees are dealing with excessive financial stressors, they may find it more difficult to focus at work.

 According to Morgan Stanley, financial stress can inhibit job performance.
 Seventy-one percent of employees reported that money-related stress negatively affects their work and personal lives.
 Additionally, 84% of HR leaders are worried about the impact of employees’ financial issues on productivity.4

 Although employers can’t completely eradicate stress from their employees’ lives, they can help alleviate financial stress and improve employee financial wellness.

 Employers can offer financial wellness benefits encouraging employees to keep track of earnings and expenses, pay bills on time, save easily, budget for the future, gain financial knowledge and more.

 Financial wellness benefits packages often include Earned Wage Access.
 When employees have greater access to their pay, they’re better equipped to avoid negative financial situations.